 Tuscan Heat Spice

 • Adjust rack to top position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil.
-Wash and dry all produce. • Pick parsley leaves from stems; finely chop leaves.
+Wash and dry produce. • Pick parsley leaves from stems; finely chop leaves.
 Thinly slice chives.